Nabil Kanso: Studios

-In describing a visit to his studio, an art critic wrote "walking around was like taking a tour of Dante's Inferno.
+An art critic visiting Kanso's studio observed "canvasses rolled up in great numbers like mummies," and noted the connection between the linen cloth in Egyptian wraps and Kanso's own life.
+His father founded a linen cloth business in Mexico.
+Another critic wrote "walking around was like taking a tour of Dante's Inferno.
 With agitated brushstrokes and lurid oranges, Kanso has produced a roomful of frightening images reminiscent of late Goya's mural, all the more menacing because they are over 7 feet tall".
 A reviewer remarked "Startled is a weak word to describe my reaction.
 Every wall covered with paintings that reached the ceilings.
 In some places, the paintings were leaning against each other several deep.
 Others, lots, rolled up on the floor.
 It was hard to believe one man had done all of this.
 It wasn't just that the paintings were large but their content was brilliantly focused, it came from a seeming struggle going on in a landscape that appeared biblical."